Johnny Rutherford: Post-racing career

 Rutherford's 24th and final start at the Indianapolis 500 would come in 1988.
 By that time he was running only a part-time schedule, and was splitting time working as a television analyst on NBC, CBS, and ESPN.
 Starting in 1989, Rutherford also began serving as the driver analyst on the IMS Radio Network, a position he would hold in most years through 2002.

 When not racing or working in broadcasting, Rutherford served as the pace car driver for the CART series.
 He also served as a driver coach, evaluating rookies during rookie orientation and rookie tests.
 He failed to qualify at Indy in three attempts (1989, 1990, 1992) and was not able to secure a ride in 1991 or 1993.
 During the month of May 1994, Rutherford officially retired from racing.
 He was never able to achieve his milestone 25th Indy 500 start.

 At the inception of the Indy Racing League in 1996, Rutherford took a full-time position as an official, serving as pace car driver (until 2016) and driver coach.
-Rutherford also served as a racing consultant for Team Pennzoil.
+Rutherford also served as a racing consultant for Team Pennzoil, and later, as an ambassador for Arrow McLaren.

 Personal life

 Although "Lone Star JR" proudly displayed the flag of Texas on his racing helmet, Rutherford was actually born in Coffeyville, Kansas and moved to Texas at a young age.

 Johnny met Betty Hoyer, a nurse, at the Indianapolis Motor Speedway in 1963 when he was taking his rookie test.
 They married two months later and were a highly visible and inseparable couple throughout Johnny's racing career.
 His first Indy 500 win in 1974, with Betty looking on from the pits, helped to end the superstition in American racing against allowing women in the pit area.

 Rutherford was the honorary chairman of the Amelia Island Concours d'Elegance in 2006.

+Rutherford was a talented artist during his school, and after the conclusion of his racing career devoted time to renewing his skill.
+Rutherford's art was featured on the program cover of the 2021 Indianapolis 500.

 Rutherford, who has been invited to The White House on behalf of Indy on multiple occasions, is considered a popular ambassador and spokesman for the sport of Indy car racing.